AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-- Test a users interactions using a webpage interface with another framework: Javascript and Cypress
+- Test user interactions using a webpage interface with another framework: Javascript and Cypress

 In the Makers Final Project, we used [React](https://reactjs.org/), so Javascript, to Feature Test our app, we used [Cypress](https://www.cypress.io/).